phoenixframework/phoenix/K_deployment.md

 ## Deployment

 Once we have a working application, we're ready to deploy it.
 If you're not quite finished with your own application, don't worry.
-Just follow the [Up and Running Guide](http://www.phoenixframework.org/v0.7.2/docs/up-and-running) to create a basic application to work with.
+Just follow the [Up and Running Guide](http://www.phoenixframework.org/docs/up-and-running) to create a basic application to work with.

 ### What We'll Need

-Deployment is great and all, but be sure you have these things before continuing:
+There are just a few things we'll need before we continue.

 - a working application
 - a build environment - this can be our dev environment
 - a hosting environment - this can be our build environment for testing/experimentation

 We need to be sure that the architectures for both our build and hosting environments are the same, e.g. 64-bit Linux -> 64-bit Linux.
 If the architectures don't match, our application might not run when deployed.
-Using a virtual machine that mirrors our hosting environment as our build environment is an easy way to avoid such problems.
+Using a virtual machine that mirrors our hosting environment as our build environment is an easy way to avoid that problem.

 ### Goals

-Our main goal for this guide is to generate a release, using [Elixir Release Manager](https://github.com/bitwalker/exrm) (exrm) and deploy it to our hosting environment.
+Our main goal for this guide is to generate a release, using the [Elixir Release Manager](https://github.com/bitwalker/exrm) (exrm), and deploy it to our hosting environment.
 Once we have our application running, we will discuss steps needed to make it publicly visible.

 ## Tasks